UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 Data include mainly pillar 1 cases until 14 July, from when pillar 2 cases have been included.
 This included 842 historic pillar 2 cases that had not previously been reported in the UK total, causing an increase in the UK total.

+On 13 December 2020, Wales did not report any data.

 {inc:base/fourPillars.md|modals}

 More details of the processes for counting cases in the devolved administrations are available on their websites: